 Feed, by M. T. Anderson

-Pretty typical fodder for YA literature, but the real draw of Feed is not just what happens to the main characters, but the atmosphere in which it plays out.
+Pretty typical fodder for YA literature, and deftly handled by author M. T. Anderson – it’s easy to see why this book was a National Book Award finalist.
+Yet the real draw of this book is not just what happens to the main characters, but the atmosphere in which it plays out.

-The story takes place in the future, a near future perhaps, when virtually everyone has a feed – an implanted electronic transmitter – that constantly streams information directly into their brains.
-Through your feed, you can access information, play games, chat with others either in a group or privately.
-It wakes you up in the morning, helps you with your homework, gets you to places, keeps you company.
-It also bombards you with advertisements, social trends, targeted merchandising, messages from sponsors, “suggestions” for products that will make you popular, make you trendy, make you happy.
+The story takes place in the near future where virtually everyone has a feed – an implanted electronic transmitter – that is constantly streaming directly into their brains.
+Through your feed you can access information, play games, chat with others either in a group or privately.
+It wakes you up in the morning, gets you places, helps you with your homework, keeps you company.
+It also bombards you with social trends, targeted merchandising, messages from sponsors, “suggestions” for products that will make you popular, make you trendy, make you happy.
 Not only can you not turn the feed off, you don’t want to, because it’s the norm.
 It’s part of your world, part of who you are.

-The story’s narrator, Titus, is a typical teen-ager, tight with a group of close friends, good enough with his parents, school, life.
-He and his buds go to the moon for spring break where he meets Violet, a girl who’s different in a way he’s drawn to – smart, kind of naive, different.
-But when the friends are out dancing at a club, a hacker causes their feeds to malfunction and they end up being stuck in a hospital for a few days while technicians sort them out, making sure the hack isn’t part of a larger problem.
+Titus is a typical teen-ager, tight with a group of friends, good enough with his parents, school, life.
+He goes to the moon for spring break where he meets Violet, a girl who’s different in a way he’s drawn to – smart, kind of naive, different.
+But while at a club a hacker causes their feeds to malfunction and they end up being stuck in a hospital for a few days while technicians sort them out, making sure the hack isn’t part of a larger problem.
 It’s weird not having access to the feed, but it also draws Titus and Violet together.
-Turns out, she comes from a family that has resisted the feed; she didn’t get it installed until she was seven, which gives her an interesting, and sometimes uncomfortable, perspective.
+Turns out, she comes from a family that has resisted the feed; she didn’t get it installed until she was seven which gives her an interesting, and sometimes uncomfortable, perspective.
 It sets her apart, but Titus kind of likes that.

-Written in a thickly futuristic yet oddly familiar teen-aged slang, within the mindset of a still easily recognizable adolescent kid, Feed is not so much a cautionary tale as it is a mocking satire of not only what might be, but of what seems absolutely plausible given our current media saturated, merchandizing frenzied “modern” society, should we allow it to slip blithely forward.
-The “moral” is not that technology is bad, or that it’s wrong to be dazzled by all that is right there at our fingertips, but that we need to remain aware of who we are and where we are headed, rather than simply being led by the nose down a primrose path of commercialism and media manipulation.
+Written in a futuristic yet oddly familiar teen-aged slang, within the mindset of a recognizable adolescent kid, Feed is not so much a cautionary tale as it is a satire of where we very well might be heading.
+The “moral” is not that technology is bad, or that it’s wrong to be dazzled by all that is right there at our fingertips, but that we need to remain aware of who we are and where we are headed, rather than simply being led down a primrose path of commercialism and media manipulation.
 As M. T. Anderson writes in his afterward: “This is indeed a brave, new world, but it comes at a cost.”

 Feed is a fantastic book, clever and frightening and funny and poignant in equal parts.
-It’s also amazing to realize that it was written in 2001 – almost 20 years ago – but remains as fresh and acute now despite the passage of time.
-A worthwhile read for anyone who enjoys a good and provoking story, regardless of age or technological savvy.
+It’s also amazing to realize that it was written in 2001 – 18 years ago – but remains as fresh and acute now despite the passage of time.
+A worthwhile read for anyone who enjoys a well written, thought provoking story.